On love, courage and boldness: insights for changemakers

 As the landscape continues to change rapidly, leaders are required to make the best decisions they can to respond to an uncertain future.
 Staff are also looking to their leaders to provide as much assurance as possible - particularly when continued uncertainty and tough financial challenges lie ahead.
 Ensuring everyone can exercise control and autonomy even over the smallest decisions will help build emotional resilience as will continuing to show empathy for the range of people's emotional responses.

 What framework is working for you as your plan ahead?
-The four Rs of restore, recover, reset and redesign is helpful for some.
+The four Rs (Restore, Recover, Reset & Redesign) is helpful for some.
 For others, looking at four different organisational scenarios is useful, for example: closedown (protect finances), lockdown (refocus and innovate), reboot (long reopening) and renew (new normal).

 What decisions can you make today to set boundaries and help your teams navigate through this time of uncertainty?